RosettaCommons/demos/tutorials/Symmetry/Symmetry.md

 ```
 $> $ROSETTA3/bin/score.default.linuxgccrelease @input_files/options -symmetry:symmetry_definition input_files/C3_bad.symdef -output -out:suffix _worse_rot
 ```
 You have two new files.
 Open them as well.
-You can see that chain C is placed completely independently and translation and rotion can be controlled by the `set dof` instructions.
+You can see that chain C is placed completely independently and translation and rotation can be controlled by the `set dof` instructions.

 ![](.images/imageC.png)

 -

 ### Symmetric Energy
 The primary reason for running a simulation while enforcing symmetry is to speed up the calculation by reducing the number of DOFs.
-If Rosetta would calculate the energies for all three subunits, it would take longer than when exploiting the symmtry relation.
+If Rosetta would calculate the energies for all three subunits, it would take longer than when exploiting the symmetry relation.
 This speed-up is even more drastic, when you perform docking or *de novo* structure prediction.
 So, is it enough to compute the energy for one SU and multiply it by 3?

-The anser in NO. It is not, because the interaction energies between SUs must be included, too.
-Here, we consider the interface between A and C, which is the same as between A and B as well as beween B and C. What to include, is specified in the beginning of a sym def file:
+The answer in NO. It is not, because the interaction energies between SUs must be included, too.
+Here, we consider the interface between A and C, which is the same as between A and B as well as between B and C. What to include, is specified in the beginning of a sym def file:

 ```
 E = 3*VRT0_base + 3*(VRT0_base:VRT2_base)
 ```
-3x energy of SU 0 + 3 x the interaction energy bewteen SU 0 and SU 2.
+3x energy of SU 0 + 3 x the interaction energy bet3ween SU 0 and SU 2.
 This can get quite complicated for larger systems.

+### Default Rosetta Symmetry Definition Files
+* The default Rosetta symmetry definition files can be found in: database/symmetry/Cyclic/C*_Z.sym

+Default formula:

+E = 2\*VRT0_base + 1\*VRT0_base:VRT1_base + 1\*VRT0_base:VRT2_base + ... + 1\*1\*VRT0_base:VRT\*_base

+* When using the default Rosetta symmetry definition files, the calculated energies will be twice the asymmetric unit energies ( 2/7 the energies calculated in this tutorial)

 ### Final Remarks
 * In order to get the coordinates and axis directions (as unit vectors!), it can be helpful to write a python script (or whatever you prefer) that generates those numbers.
-It probably should also output the approprite connections.
+It probably should also output the appropriate connections.

 -
 ## Time Reduction using Symmetry